 Parody or referential examples:

-This trope was parodied in an episode of Robot Chicken, where cereal mascots re-enact Scarface.
+- This trope was parodied in an episode of Robot Chicken, where cereal mascots re-enact Scarface (1983).
 They make a living smuggling sugar — which they inhale.
 At one point, the "Stix Bunny" says, "Do you know how rich I'm gonna get selling all this cocaine- I mean, sugar!
 I meant to say, sugar.
 Okay?"

-In the same vein as the above, Ratchet And Clank Future A Crack In Time has a computer voice brainwashing a local community to do Nefarious' bidding, with lines like "Dr. Nefarious is wonderful."
+- In the same vein as the above, Ratchet & Clank Future: A Crack In Time has a computer voice brainwashing a local community to do Nefarious' bidding, with lines like "Dr. Nefarious is wonderful."
 One line in particular is "If you were down to your last stick of gum, and Dr. Nefarious asked for it, you would give him the gum."